samhyunyoo/myweb-hugo-academic/content/publication/yoosobotka2018/index.md

 ---
-title: 'Total Number of Births Shrinking Faster Than Fertility Rates'
+title: 'Ultra-low fertility in South Korea: The role of the tempo effect'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Tomas Sobotka

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
+  - 'corresponding author'

-date: '2022-03-01T00:00:00Z'
+date: '2018-02-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).